anthonywebb/homebridge-cbus/README.md

 * Use the built-in Home app (iOS 10+) to control your home.

 ## In Action
-To see some action of HomeKit controlling a clipsal cbus system check out the following links
+To see some action of HomeKit controlling a Clipsal C-Bus system, check out the following videos:
 * https://www.youtube.com/watch?v=1_pzVlegnio
 * https://www.youtube.com/watch?v=0NT9AGQd_FU